scott-stockwell/clear-my-record-law-codification/expungability-rules/New-Death.md

 ### Statute

-Look through statute.
-565.020 through .034

-Normaly has the text "casues the death of another/any person"

 If they are reclusly driving their moter scutor they would also charge .020 to .034

 ## Database

-* charges.conviction_charge_type: Felony, Misdemeanor, ...
 * charges.conviction_class_type: A through X
 * ADD statute.death_is_a_element